HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/kubernetes_remote_search.md

 -   Create a new service for Remote Search with service type as Loadbalancer.

+    !!!note
-    **Note:** Do not alter the Remote Search Service created by the DX-Operator.
+        Do not alter the Remote Search Service created by the DX-Operator.

 Sample Yaml: